 (a) General Information.
-Terms governing registry funds and payment of associated fees are set forth in a Standing Order that may be found on the court's website.
+Terms governing registry funds and payment of associated fees are set forth in a-Standing Order DLC-28 that may be found on the court's website.
 The Court Registry Investment System ("CRIS") is the sole authorized investment mechanism for money deposited in the court's registry.
-Parties will save time and effort by contacting the Financial Unit for guidance on Judicial Conference policy before preparing documents to file with the court.
+Parties will save time and effort by contacting the court's finance department Financial Unit for guidance on Judicial Conference policy before preparing documents to file with the court.
+Additional information can be found on the court's website.